 Looking for Valentine’s Day ideas, how about chocolate in the form of a gigantic cookie?
 These giant peanut butter chip cookies are similar to the ones served at Levain Bakery in New York City.
 Like the other Levain copy cats, these are big, fat, and have fudgy soft centers.
-The ones I tried in New York were very dark, and I’ve found this recipe to be very similar — especially when made with a dark Dutch processed cocoa powder.
+The chocolate peanut butter chip cookies I tried in New York were very dark, and I’ve found this recipe to be very similar — especially when made with a dark Dutch processed cocoa powder.
 The ones in this picture were made with natural style, and while they were still very good, the Dutch processed ones were even better.

 The other nice thing about this recipe is that it’s perfect for making ahead.
 Bake the cookies, wrap tightly and freeze.
 The texture improves!

 - 8 ounces (2 sticks) cold, European style butter, chopped**

 - 1 1/4 cups plus 2 tablespoons (10 ounces) granulated sugar